zoe-zhouzhou/gliaswap-docs/docs/tx-script/pool-tx.md

 ## 3. LPs submit remove liquidity request

 If a LP want to remove liquidity from a pool, he/she needs to submit a remove liquidity request firstly.
-For example，Bob want to burn L LP token and withdraw the
+For example，Bob want to burn L Liquidity token and withdraw the

 ```
 Input